-The LK-T building was a timber-framed structure, rather than a building with load-bearing walls, as had been considered until now.
-This raises the possibility that the walls, perhaps even parts of the frame and roof (such as a partition wall and a superincumbent loft in the ER, a likely mezzanine in the CR, as well as the frame and roof at the west end of the building), were still under construction, rather than fully completed as previously assumed, when the decision was made to abandon the site.
+The LK-T building was a timber-framed structure, rather than a building with loadbearing walls, as had been considered until now.
+This raises the possibility that the walls, perhaps even parts of the frame and roof (such as a partition wall and a super incumbent loft in the ER, a likely mezzanine in the CR, as well as the frame and roof at the west end of the building), were still under construction, rather than fully completed as previously assumed, when the decision was made to abandon the site.

 As a timber-framed structure, the LK-T megaron provides us with valuable insights into ancient wooden architecture, including the craftsmanship and techniques of square timber-framed construction, as well as the complex of reasons behind the use of designs of this kind as prototypes for later large-scale temple architecture in Greece.
 Our analysis has shown that the production and installation of the wooden frame must have involved high-level carpenters.
 The use of 'squared' timbers implies quite advanced carpentry skills and tools capable of yielding precision-made carved joints.
-In addition, the earthfast posts served as pile foundations, anchoring the frame to the ground and increasing its resistance to lateral wind loads, the wall-and veranda posts playing an important role in this regard through their exceptional shape and orientation;
+In addition, the earthfast posts served as pile foundations, anchoring the frame to the ground and increasing its resistance to lateral wind loads, the wall-and veranda posts playing an important role in this regard through their exceptional shape and orientation.
+The veranda posts, especially, precursors of the peristyle of the Greek temple, would have contributed greatly to the overall strength of the framework.
+The end-result would be a well-executed, sophisticated, and solid frame for this high-standard building.
+There is no evidence that the timber frame has suffered any significant structural failure, but if such failure ever occurred, it could be due to high winds acting upon the roof, most likely causing a partial uplift of the thatch.